GENESIS-EFRC/mosydb-schema/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-The materials synthesis schema could always use more documentation, whether
+The mosydb schema could always use more documentation, whether
 as part of the official materials synthesis schema  docs, in docstrings,
 or even on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at ???
+The best way to send feedback is to file an issue at https://github.com/GENESIS-EFRC/mosydb-schema/issues

 If you are proposing a feature: